OldSneerJaw/couchster/README.md

 var testFixtureMaker = require('couchster').testFixtureMaker;
 ```

-Create a new `describe` block to encapsulate the forthcoming test cases and also initialize the couchster test fixture before each test case using the `beforeEach` function.
+Create a new `describe` block to encapsulate the forthcoming test cases, initialize the couchster test fixture and also reset the state after each test case using the `afterEach` function.
 For example:

 ```
 describe('My new validation function', function() {
-  var testFixture;
+  var testFixture = testFixtureMaker.initFromDocumentDefinitions('/path/to/my-doc-definitions.js');

-  beforeEach(function() {
+  afterEach(function() {
-    testFixture = testFixtureMaker.initFromDocumentDefinitions('/path/to/my-doc-definitions.js');
+    testFixture.resetTestEnvironment();
   });

   ...